OpenRailAssociation/osrd-website/content/docs/reference/design-docs/train-sim-v3/driver-behavior-modules.en.md

 2. Submit this provisional state for truncation to all DBMs and take the truncation with the smallest `dt`.

 To understand how this algorithm is designed, we need to consider two example cases:
 - For step 1 and 2: if a neutral zone and a breaking instruction overlap, both are most constraining to different state properties: the neutral zone affects pantograph state, and the breaking instruction affects speed.
 The final state has to be a combination of both.
-- For step 3: We need to truncate integration steps to avoid overshoots, and thus avoid the neeed for feedback loops.
-Idealy, we want to truncate to the exact overshoot location.
+- For step 3: We need to truncate integration steps to avoid overshoots, and thus avoid the need for feedback loops.
+Ideally, we want to truncate to the exact overshoot location.
 This overshoot location is not the same as the initial `dt` for the overshot constraint.

 ### Should `truncate_integration_step` depend on the driver behavior module?